Serenity 6.5.2 Release Notes (2023-02-21)

 else if (report is IExternalReport externalReport)

-// render external report as a URL redirect
+// render an external report as a URL redirect

 else

-As these statements are in an assembly from a NuGet package, it is not possible to inject custom report handling here.
+Since these statements are in an assembly from a NuGet package, it was not possible to inject custom report handling here.

-• IReportRenderer: Renders a report object to the target format, e.g. the above switch statement
+: Renders a report object to the target format, similar to the above switch statement.IReportRetrieveHandler

-• IReportRetrieveHandler: Retrieves details about a report type, e.g. its parameters, etc.
+: Retrieves details about a report type, including its parameters.IReportFactory

-• IReportFactory: Creates an instance of a report type, optionally setting its parameter values
+: Creates an instance of a report type, optionally setting its parameter values.IHtmlToPdfConverter

-• IHtmlReportRenderUrlBuilder: Generates a rendering callback URL for an HTML report.
-To convert an HTML report to PDF, the external reporting tool (WKHTML, Puppeteer, etc.) needs to call back into a URL in the site.
-It's this abstraction's responsibility to generate that URL.
+: Generates a rendering callback URL for an HTML report.
+To convert an HTML report to PDF, the external reporting tool (WKHTML, Puppeteer, etc.) needs to call back to a URL in the site, and this abstraction is responsible for generating that URL.

 services.AddExcelExporter();